hmendeslx/test2/docs/readme.txt

-this is one example on how to implement one git/github connection from scartch
+this is one example to szudy:

+- how to implement one git/github connection from scratch
+- using branches *master / *develop